Jahanara Alam: Career

 The first time Alam took the field for the national team was during a Hong Kong tour of Bangladesh in March 2008.
 "When I was selected for Bangladesh, I had to ask my father whether I should play or do my exams?" she has said.
 His response was "... you may only have one chance to play for your country but you will have 3 chances to pass your exam".

 Alam therefore played in all four of the matches in the unofficial 50-over format series.
 During the last one, at Mirpur Stadium, she took a hat-trick with the only three balls she bowled, in the 47th over, a feat that caused quite a stir:

 Alam made her ODI debut against Ireland on 26 November 2011.
 She made her T20I debut against India on 28 August 2012.
 In June 2018, she was part of Bangladesh's squad that won their first ever Women's Asia Cup title, winning the 2018 Women's Twenty20 Asia Cup tournament.
 Later the same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.

 On 28 June 2018, she became the first bowler for Bangladesh to take a five-wicket haul in WT20Is, in a match against Ireland.

 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 She was the joint-leading wicket-taker for Bangladesh in the tournament, with six dismissals in four matches.
 Following the conclusion of the tournament, she was named as the standout player in the team by the International Cricket Council (ICC).

 In August 2019, she was named in Bangladesh's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In November 2019, she was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
 The Bangladesh team beat Sri Lanka by two runs in the final to win the gold medal.
 In January 2020, she was named in Bangladesh's squad for the 2020 ICC Women's T20 World Cup in Australia.

 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named as one of three reserve players in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.

+She was named in the Bangladesh squad for the 2024 ICC Women's T20 World Cup.

+In January 2025, she took an indefinite break from international cricket, later attributing her decision to an abusive national team environment.